 The rest of the evening is fairly candid unless you decide to do all the family and wedding party portraits after the ceremony.

 Sunset.
 This time is beautiful for light and much different than earlier in the day.
-I ask for at least ten minutes with the couple to do creative portraits around the venue.
+I ask for at least ten minutes with the couple to do creative portraits outside the venue.
 This is a nice quiet time to slow down the night now that the stress of the ceremony is over and the party has started.

 Dance: Depending on what is important to the couple I will usually photograph about thirty minutes after the first dances.
 Sometimes couples want the bouquet and garter toss photographed.
 I will then work with the DJ to coordinate the time.

-I am a member of Twin Cities Professional Photographers, Minnesota Professional Photographers and Professional Photographers of America.
+I am an active member of Twin Cities Professional Photographers, Minnesota Professional Photographers and Professional Photographers of America.
 With these memberships, I have a network of photographers at a local, state and national level that I am able to reach out to at a moments notice.
 I have photographed sick before.
-My clients don’t know nor has my images been less quality.
+My clients don’t know nor have my images been less quality.
 I have also photographed weddings over extended family Christmases and even my grandma’s funeral.
 I make a commitment to a couple to be part of their wedding day regardless of what other circumstances may happen.
 Most weddings I have the second photographer who would take the lead and we would then find another second photographer

 All digital files are full resolution, unwatermarked and you receive full printing rights.
 Images are all color corrected to ensure you have the highest quality, true to life, final images.
 I take great pride in photographing well during the capture and processing of images as sharp, vibrant and clean.
 I avoid industry editing trends which are not as timeless.